stackabletech/actions/run-integration-test/README.md

 Supported Kubernetes version can be inspected on the official Replicated documentation [page][supported-clusters].
 Supported architectures are `amd64` and `arm64`.

+## Integration Test Configuration File

+Each downstream repository needs a configuration file.
+This allows customization of various parameters based on the needs of the operator / the particular tests.
+The config file needs to be placed here: `tests/integration-tests.yml`.

 ## Inputs and Outputs

 > [!TIP]